-You have the right to give others access to your patient records without a release of information form if you indicate them by name on the lines below.
+You have the right to give others access to your child's or family's patient records without a release of information form if you indicate them by name on the lines below.
 You may revoke this access at any time orally or in writing.
+Parents of children under 13 may sign for their children below.
+Minors ages 13-17 should sign for themselves.